nc-trailblazer/FHIR/README.md

 Derrick Lin
 Camila Lopez

-The JSON parsing in the code is not production ready.  i have used what will be returned from the API in some cases to shorten the code.
+The JSON parsing in the code is not production ready.
+I have used what will be returned from the API in some cases to shorten the code.

 ## Installation Instructions